trallard/Modules-template/README.md

 The title and description are used in the landing page as well as to generate canonical urls for the website.

 The variable
-`baseurl` is the name of your repository which is **/Module_template** by default.
-If you setup your instance using another method than forking like duplication/mirroring, or you changed the name of your repository, you will need to change this accordingly.
+`baseurl` is the name of your repository which is **/Modules_template** by default (as per this repository).

+Make sure to change this to match your own repository and website.

 If you have trouble understanding what the `baseurl` and `url` variables are visit <https://byparker.com/blog/2014/clearing-up-confusion-around-baseurl/>.